StewBC/mminer-apple2/src/mmm/README.md

 # least, nothing ever works as advertised.
 If you know what you are doing and you want to build
 # this, what's here can be a guide to get you going.
 I built this on macOS (not this file) and
 # WIN32.
 After I modified it for macOS the WIN32 broke so I modified it for WIN32 and now the
 # APPLE is broken.
-Probably an easy fix if you knwo what you are doing which I cleary don't when
+Probably an easy fix if you know what you are doing which I clearly don't when
 # it comes to SDL
 ```